biazhong/test/files/Procedure File.md

 ## The Procedure (`.py`) File

-Defines a function named `custom_procedure`, which implements the computational steps for one run of the custom procedure.
+In this file, users need to define a function named `custom_procedure`, which implements the computational steps for one run of the custom procedure.
 The function takes specific input arguments and returns a dictionary with required output keys.

 **Prerequisites**